Frequently Asked Questions

 We do not include formal retirement assets (401k, 403b, IRA, Keogh) or equity in your primary residence in our analysis.
 The Financial Aid Office reserves the right to make the final determination of the expected family contribution, in consideration of all factors affecting a family’s overall financial situation and ability to pay.

-Your award letter may list documents or information you must submit to our office before we can finalize your award.
+Your financial aid notification may list documents or information you must submit to our office before we can finalize your award.
 It is possible that your award will change if the information you submit is different than originally reported to us.
+Estimated scholarship/grant amounts will be updated to reflect actual costs in early March.

-In most cases you can meet your academic year earnings expectation without jeopardizing your academic priorities.
-If you choose not to work, you can reduce or eliminate your earnings expectation with outside awards or student loans.
+In most cases you can meet your academic year job earnings expectation without jeopardizing your academic priorities.
+Stanford’s minimum wage is high enough to meet your student expectations.
+If you choose not to work, you can reduce or eliminate your job earnings expectation with outside awards or student loans.

 You will receive an electronic billing statement well in advance of each academic quarter.
 Your bill will include tuition, room and board, and other charges for the quarter.
-Payments are due on September 15 (Autumn quarter), December 15 (Winter) and March 15 (Spring).
+Payments are typically due in September (Autumn quarter), December (Winter quarter) and March (Spring quarter).

 Your scholarship, grants and/or loans are applied to the university bill once your award is finalized and you are enrolled full time.
 Though this will not occur until after the bill due date, you may still deduct the anticipated financial aid from the total balance due.
 Any portion of the bill that will be paid eventually with financial aid (scholarship, grants and/or loans) will not be considered late.

-If your award package is pending receipt and review of certain documents or information, this will be noted on your award letter.
+If your award package is pending receipt and review of certain documents or information, this will be noted on your financial aid notification.
 These pending requirements may also appear as “To Do” items on your Axess account.

 If you are still uncertain, you may contact the Financial Aid Office to verify your award package and pending requirements.